 Of course, there is always room for creativity with these experiments!
 Have students add an activity such as jumping rope, lifting light weights, or a common household activity such as vacuuming or mopping the floor (I can imagine this will be a favorite at home!).
 Students can also video record themselves performing the activity using the Labdisc and post to the class LMS, share at the next synchronous lesson, or email to the teacher as evidence of activity completion.
 Have students complete a survey using an application like Google Forms by modifying some of the questions in the Questions & Observations section of the lesson (for example, change #2 – “Which activity produced the greatest heart rate?” into a multiple-choice question) then share survey results with the class.
 A once “less-than-exciting” lesson or activity, can be modified and enhanced in any number of ways and Labdisc is certainly a dynamic tool to do this.

 Let’s get moving!
 The winter doesn’t have to hinder increased activity or STEM integration.
 Nor does a remote or hybrid learning environment have to prevent anyone from doing hands-on, inquiry-based activities.
 If students are learning from home, set up a check-out system for the Labdisc.
 Plan on integrating more activity using Labdisc lessons!

 We’d love to hear how you have used Labdisc in your classroom.
 Please comment below.

 For more information on the Labdisc portable STEM lab, go to mimio.boxlight.com/labdisc-.
-To read how Labdisc has been used in different educational settings, go to mimio.boxlight.com/case-studies-white-papers.
+You can also read how Labdisc has been used in different educational settings by visiting mimio.boxlight.com/case-studies-white-papers.